2yan/Ci-CD-GPT/README.md

-Simple GPT, just copy the instructions into your GPT and you're set.
+Simple GPT, just copy the instructions into your custom GPT and you're set.